 Potential Drawbacks of Selling Property to a Limited Company

 Selling property to a limited company can present several disadvantages.
+Understanding who bears the cost of forced house sale fees can also be critical in planning your sale.
+These fees can add unexpected costs, making it essential to be well-informed and prepared for all financial aspects of the transaction.
 One of the primary concerns is the potential for higher mortgage costs.
 Limited companies often face stricter lending criteria from financial institutions, which can result in higher interest rates and less favourable loan terms.
 Additionally, there are legal fees associated with the transfer process, including the cost of conveyancing and any necessary legal documentation.
 These costs can add up quickly, making the transaction more expensive than selling to an individual.

 - Higher mortgage costs due to stricter lending criteria.